Welcome to the magical world of automata, the perfect synthesis between craftsmanship, engineering and artistic expression.

 Stef was very patient and meticulous in making sure that I had copied everything exactly as per his written drawings and instructions.

-He is a very cheerful and inventive tutor and I thoroughly enjoyed my day out.
+He is a very cheerful and attentive tutor and I thoroughly enjoyed my day out.

 Thanks to Stef, he made the final inking-in outlining the expression on the Fishermans face and changing my painting into a real work of art.
 It all works perfectly and I will proudly show the Grand- Children when they next visit.